-0 = Fault /1 = No fault If a command value fault is identified, then the actuator can optionally transmit a fault telegram via the object telegram.
+0 = Fault /1 = No fault If a command value fault is identified, then the actuator can optionally transmit a fault telegram via the object

 "Command value fault".
-This parameter defines the telegram polarity of the fault no yes If a command value fault is identified, then the actuator can optionally transmit the fault telegram cyclically.
-Here, the cyclical transmission of the fault telegram can be enabled as required
+This parameter defines the telegram polarity of the fault telegram.

 This parameter is only available if command value monitoring is enabled.